 If you have an urge to bitterly complain about my list, start by suppressing it, and then consider the possibility that you are taking this way too seriously.
 To quibble over the individual muscles and stretches is to miss the point.
 Which is …

 Not remotely.
 An increasingly common response to this article is to claim that the unstretchables are in fact stretchable via the rather arcane mechanism of “fascia” (sheets of connective tissue).
-Here are some typical examples (errors intact):
+Here are some typical examples (errors reproduced as received):

 These protests all share a conviction that it is somehow possible to stretch a muscle even when you are not able to do so by moving its primary joint.
 This is easy enough to test.
 Either you can produce significant tension in a muscle without moving its primary joints or you cannot.
 Can you?
 Try it.

 I certainly can’t.
 Nowhere in my body can I produce any noteworthy pull on any popularly stretched muscle without moving the joint it crosses.
 I No significant increases in tension are ever observable without elongating the obviously involved muscles. cannot stretch my ass by extending my knee.
 Are the glutes and hamstrings fascially connected?
 Enough that I can somehow pull on my glutes just by playing with my knee position?
 Not even close.

 Muscle stretch is consistently obvious in response the straightforward biomechanical relationships.
 But absolutely no significant increases in tension are ever observable without elongating the obviously involved muscles.